Dasharo/docs/docs/kb/fwupd.md

     </details>

 === "QubesOS"
-    To check for available updates for your device, run the following commands
+    To check for available updates for your device, run the following command

     ```bash
     $ sudo qubes-fwupdmgr get-devices
     ```

-    Look for `UEFI Device Firmware` or `System Firmware` in the output
+    Look for `System Firmware` or `UEFI Device Firmware` in the output.

     <details><summary>Example of get-devices output</summary>
         ```